Home > Industrial > About Us (Industrial) > History (Industrial)

 Our goal is to provide our customers with the best products and support in the industry.

-However, those old analyzers used substantial amounts of sample and reagents during operation.
-Therefore, Ray and his partners at ALPKEM, decided to develop their own segmented flow analyzer.
-They proved that, by reducing the size of glassware and tubing sizes of the technology, they could both save a lab’s reagent costs as well as reduce the waste that was created–all the while doubling the speed of analysis!
-The name of this new analyzer was the RFATM 300 (Rapid Flow Analyzer), which was later complemented by the cost-effective RFA II.
-Both of these analyzers helped revolutionize the industry.
+Those old analyzers used copious amounts of sample and reagents during operation.
+Ray and his partners at ALPKEM decided to develop their own segmented flow analyzer.
+The name of this new analyzer was the RFATM 300 (Rapid Flow Analyzer 300), which was later complemented by the cost-effective RFA II.
+Both of these analyzers helped revolutionize the industry by drastically reducing the amount of reagent used and nearly doubling the rates of analysis during operation.

 Pavitt and his partner sold ALPKEM in 1989 to a Swedish conglomerate.
 He soon left and started to formulate his plans for the next company … Astoria-Pacific.